progrium/busybox/README.md

 	RUN opkg-install curl bash git
 	CMD ["/bin/bash"]

-The above Dockerfile grabs the latest package index during build, installs curl, bash, git, all their dependencies, and then deletes the local package index.
-The result is a Docker image that's only 10MB.
-Not too shabby.
+The above Dockerfile grabs the latest package index during build, installs curl, bash, git, all their dependencies, and then deletes the local package index. **The result is a Docker image that's only 10MB.** Not too shabby.

+Compare that to a minimal Ubuntu 12.04 (which comes with curl, bash) after installing git: 300MB.

 ## Customizing buildroot configuration (Advanced)